trtcrd/SLIM/man/sections/isONclust3.md

 Default output: `otus-isonclust.tsv`.

 A TSV table with OTU IDs as rows and samples as columns.
 Counts are generated from the sample prefixes in retained cluster read headers.
-OTU row names include total abundance, for example `OTU1;size=42`, and exactly match the representative FASTA headers.
+OTU row names use plain sequential IDs such as `OTU1` and exactly match the representative FASTA headers.

 **OTUs representative sequences**

 Default output: `representative-isonclust.fasta`.

 The final representative FASTA.
-Sequence IDs are normalized to `OTU1;size=N`, `OTU2;size=N`, etc., where `size` is the total number of retained cluster reads across all samples.
-The OTU table uses the exact same IDs and the module validates that the FASTA and table match before finishing.
+Sequence IDs are normalized to `OTU1`, `OTU2`, etc., with no additional header annotations.
+The OTU table uses the exact same IDs and the module validates that both outputs contain exactly `OTU1` through `OTUN` before finishing.

 **Run summary statistics**